 Cryosurgery for Prostate Cancer

 Cryosurgery freezes the prostate gland to kill prostate cancer.
 It is sometimes a choice for treating early prostate cancer.
 Cryosurgery may also be used for treating prostate cancer that has come back.
-But more research is needed before experts can say that it is a top treatment choice.

 For cryosurgery, a number of probes or needles are stuck through the skin into the prostate gland.
 Transrectal ultrasound is used to guide the placement of the probes.
 The probes are filled with very cold gas.
 The gas freezes the tissue in the prostate.
 If you have it done in the hospital, you can expect a short stay.

 After cryosurgery, your PSA level is tested.
 For some men, a second cryosurgery is needed before a PSA test shows that cryosurgery has worked.

 Possible side effects of cryosurgery include erection problems (impotence), urinary incontinence, bladder problems, and damage to the rectum.